sumotoy/DigisparkArduinoIntegration/libraries/DigisparkTinyPpmGen/Readme.md

 TinyPpmGen library
 ==================

-**TinyPpmGen** is an interrupt-driven RC PPM generator library using the 8 bit Timer0 Output Compare Interrupt.
+**TinyPpmGen** is an interrupt-driven RC PPM generator library using a 8 bit Timer Output Compare Interrupt.
 As this library uses hardware resources, the timing is very accurate but the PPM output pin is imposed (cf. _Design Considerations_ below).

 This PPM generator can transport up to 8 RC channels and supports positive and negative PPM modulation.
 The PPM frame period is constant (20 ms) regardless of the channel pulse widths.